4d/docs/docs/FormObjects/properties_BackgroundAndBorder.md

 `Selection and collection type list boxes`

-The name of an expression or variable (array variables cannot be used) to apply a custom background color to each row of the list box.

-The expression or variable will be evaluated for each row displayed.
-You can use the Formula editor to specify an expression.
-To do this, click on the [...] button which appears when you select the area.
-You can use the constants of the [SET RGB COLORS](https://doc.4d.com/4Dv17R6/4D/17-R6/SET-RGB-COLORS.302-4310385.en.html) theme.
+An expression or a variable (array variables cannot be used) to apply a custom background color to each row of the list box.
+The expression or variable will be evaluated for each row displayed and must return a RGB color value.
+For more information, refer to the description of the `OBJECT SET RGB COLORS` command in the *4D Language Reference manual*.

 >With collection or entity selection type list boxes, this property can also be set using a [Meta Info Expression](properties_Text.md#meta-info-expression).